jonbitzen/ArduinoXInput_AVR/README.md

 # XInput USB Core - PlatformIO integration

-This is a fork of the AVR core framework for use with the XInput library.
+This is a fork of the AVR XInput core framework for use with the XInput library with configuration for use with PlatformIO in Visual Studio Code.
 Before attempting to install this core, you should already have PlatformIO installed in Visual Studio Code.

-Aft that:
+To install the XInput core:
+- first create a dummy project with the regular Arduino AVR framework to ensure that the base framework and configuration files are initialized
+  - after creating the initial PlatformIO project, close Visual Studio Code again
-- open '~./platformio/platforms/atmelavr/platform.json', find the 'packages' section, and add the following entry to the list of packages:
+- open '~/.platformio/platforms/atmelavr/platform.json', find the 'packages' section, and add the following entry to the list of packages:
 	```
 	"framework-arduino-avr-xinput": {
 		"type": "framework",